Duncan Mackay is the editor of insidethegames.biz.

 Pavitt previously worked at BBC Essex, producing a series of interviews with Paralympic athletes to mark two years until Rio 2016.

-She graduated from the University of Leeds with a first class honours degree in International History and Politics, and also completed a placement year at the University as communications assistant.
+Gillen graduated from the University of Leeds with a first class honours degree in International History and Politics.
+She then completed a placement year at the University as communications assistant.
+During her time in Leeds, Gillen was Media Secretary for the University’s Women’s Football Club and played right midfield for the team.

 Sarah has worked in many different areas, but her main background is musical theatre.